 If you are going with friends make sure that you are all in agreement that you will all be nude.
 If you are unsure, do not be the first person to take off all your clothes so that your ‘friends’ can run away with them.

 Remember some areas of the body get more day to day sunlight than others and also remember that the sun in Australia and New Zealand is particularly hot.
+Always use sunblock or a high factor sunscreen when in this part of the world.

 4. Keep your eyes to yourself